Skip to main content

 Windows

-Follow the steps to configure your development environment on Windows.
+Follow these steps to configure your development environment on Windows.

 Install WSL 2